The Jamie Ding Cake

 6. Meanwhile, you can make the filling.
 Melt the unsalted butter and the chocolate chips together until smooth.
 (I use the microwave).
 Mix in the other 1/3 cup sugar, cocoa powder, and walnuts if using until combined.
 Set aside.

-7. Preheat your oven to 350F/175C.
-Grease two loaf pans.
+7. Grease two loaf pans.
 Grease – not flour – a large surface and a rolling pin.

 8. Punch the dough down, then split into two parts.
 Take one part, roll it out to about half an inch/1 centimeter thickness.
 Spread half of the chocolate filling evenly on it, leaving a 1 inch/2.5 cm perimeter around the edges of the dough.